There is a long-standing debate among predator fishing anglers from all over the world. Are live baits better than dead baits?

 Why would you choose dead bait rather than live bait?
 Well, there are a couple of obvious reasons.

-First, if you are unable to catch live bait where you plan to fish, then having dead bait available is a great alternative.
+First, having dead bait available is a great alternative if you cannot catch live bait where you plan to fish.
 Also, when planning your fishing trip, carrying live bait around with you demands a lot of additional effort.
 You will need a water container, an aerator, and more space in your vehicle.
-When using dead bait, you just need a bag!
+When using dead bait, you need a bag!

 Second, dead bait has one great advantage over live bait.
 And that is the scent!

-Live bait will shine and send a vibration through the water to attract predators.
-Dead bait will lie on the bottom, but if prepared correctly, it will release a lot of scents predators find irresistible.
-This is especially good when fishing for catfish or zander – they both love eating dead fish and cut baits!
+Live bait will shine and vibrate through the water to attract predators.
+Dead bait will lie on the bottom, but if prepared correctly, it will release many scents predators find irresistible.
+This is especially good when fishing for catfish or zander – they love eating dead fish and cut baits!

 Where to Use Dead Bait?

 Dead bait fishing implies the same rules as live bait fishing.
 The closer to the potential predator fish habitat, the better!
-But as we have just mentioned, there is an additional scent component present, that gives you a decent edge in finding a fish.
+But as we have just mentioned, an additional scent component is present that gives you a decent edge in finding a fish.

 Dead baits are especially efficient when fishing in moving water.
-The scent will travel downstream faster than you would think, and if there are any predators nearby, they will be attracted to your bait in no time!
+The scent will travel downstream faster than you would think, and if predators are nearby, they will be attracted to your bait in no time!
 Both catfish and zander will eagerly search and eat your dead bait if the spot is good enough.

-This also means dead bait fishing is best during the night when these fish are active.
-Try finding a rock-covered stretch on your river to try your luck with zanders, or a deep hole on the river bend if you are after catfish.
+This also means dead bait fishing is best when these fish are active at night.
+If you are after catfish, try finding a rock-covered stretch on your river to try your luck with zanders or a deep hole on the river bend.

 When fishing for pike, there is no need to complicate things.
-Cast your bait to any spot that looks promising, and give it some time.
-Pike has a keen sense of smell and your bait will not go unnoticed for very long!
+Cast your bait to any promising spot, and give it some time.
+Pike has a keen sense of smell, and your bait will not go unnoticed for very long!
 Dead bait fishing for pike is most efficient during the winter months.

 How to Use Dead Bait?

 When fishing with dead bait, it is quite important to prepare it correctly.
-The scent is your main weapon, so make sure you make good use of it!
+The scent is your main weapon, so make sure you use it well!

-You can do this by filleting a fish, or by cutting bait.
+You can do this by filleting a fish or by cutting bait.
 If you are using a whole fish, take a knife and peel off the skin from one side of the body – it will release a lot more scent!
 You can also try squashing the fish with your foot.
-Do not overdo it, just press it hard enough to tear the flesh.
+Do not overdo it; press it hard enough to tear the flesh.

-Tip: Before you hit the water, you need to check out the rules of your fishery – both live and dead bait fishing are forbidden on a lot of waters.
+Tip: Before you hit the water, you need to check out the rules of your fishery – both live and dead bait fishing are forbidden on many waters.
 Always comply with the rules!

 What is the Best Choice for Dead Bait?